• Skip to primary navigation

 Storage

 You will want to store your leftover soup properly after you’ve had your fill.
-Let it cool first and then put it in airtight containers.
+Let it cool first, and then put it in airtight containers.
 It will keep fresh for up to 3 days in the refrigerator.

 You can also stash some in your freezer for a fast way to get comfortable in a bowl any time the mood strikes.
-I love using Souper Cubes, which allow you to freeze soup in single-serving portions.
+I love using Souper Cubes, which allows you to freeze soup in single-serving portions.
 Just freeze the soup and pop the cubes into a freezer bag.
 It should keep fresh in the freezer for up to 4 months.

 Tips and Recipe FAQ: